BlankerL/DApp-CoinFlipping/README.md

 #### Documentation

-Documentation are placed in the `docs` folder.
+Documentations are placed in the `docs` folder.

 `Design Document` is mainly about the desiging of this project, and answering all the questions.